-(see Table 5.2) would give correlation magnitude $2^{-8} \approx 0.0039$ .
-It is quite possible that the observed correlation value is the sum of the (signed) correlation contributions of some trails, including one with weight 16 and some with smaller weight.
+$2^{-8} \approx 0.0039$.
+It is quite possible that the observed correlation value is the sum of the (signed) correlation contributions of some trails, including one with weight 16 and some with higher weight.
+By measuring the correlation of this pair of masks in variants of the three-round version of KECCAK-f[25] where different constant vectors are XORed in between the rounds, we obtain 491 different values.
+This implies that this correlation has contributions from at least 9 trails.

-Figure 5.13 shows the distribution for the four-round version of KECCAK-f[25].
+Figure 8.9 shows the distribution for the four-round version of KECCAK-f[25].
 The shape of the distribution and the maximum values do no longer allow to distinguish the distribution from that of a random permutation.
 The largest correlation magnitude encountered is 0.001196.
-However, this distribution differs from that of a random permutation because it is zero for all values that are not a multiple of $2^{-20}$ due to the fact that the Boolean component functions of KECCAK-f[25] have only reached degree 16 after four rounds (see Table 5.3).
-After 5 rounds the distribution is zero for values that are not a multiple of $2^{-22}$ and only after 6 rounds this becomes $2^{-23}$ .
-This is consistent with Table 5.3.
+However, this distribution differs from that of a random permutation because it is zero for all values that are not a multiple of 2^{-20} due to the fact that the Boolean component functions of KECCAK-f[25] have only reached degree 16 after four rounds.
+By measuring the correlation of this pair of masks in variants of the four-round version of KECCAK-f[25] where different constant vectors are XORed in between the rounds, we obtain many different values implying that this correlation is the result of a large amount of trails.
+Moreover, the value of the correlation exhibits a normal distribution.

+After 5 rounds the distribution is zero for values that are not a multiple of 2^{-22} and only after 6 rounds this becomes 2^{-23} .

-Finally, Figure 5.14 shows the distribution for the 12-round version of Keccak-f[25].
+Finally, Figure 8.10 shows the distribution for the 12-round version of KECCAK-f[25].
 As expected, the distribution is typical of a random permutation.
 The maximum correlation magnitude observed is 0.001226.